EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    Corrected FRET efficiency histogram with the fitting result after using the *Magic Button*

 Now, knowing that the corrected FRET efficiancy is 0.164, we can calculate the distance using the same reported :math:`R_{0}` value of 62.6  A\ :sup:`o`\.
 Using the FRET efficiency-distance formula, the distance between the dyes was calculated to be 82.12 A\ :sup:`o`\.
+One can conclude that in the case of this published data set, the automized *Deep Learning* approach yields a closer result to the published value than manual analysis.
+It could be due to the fact that, especially in case of more noisy traces, manual analysis is done with some error in recognizing the correct bleaching steps or region selection to build up the correction factors and FRET efficiency histograms.
+Deep-LASI can give a more exact final values based on the more exact analysis approach of frame-wise correction factors determination.

 .. -----------------------------------------------------